Sexual and reproductive health and rights (SRHR)

 We also work with community leaders, parents, teachers, police and health workers to address social factors that undermine SRHR, such as harmful social norms around early marriage, discrimination and gender-based violence, and to create safe, accessible HIV treatment services.

 We’re proud of our SRHR work around the world.
-In the past two years, we have:
+In 2019, we:

 HOW OUR WORK HELPS MARIAM